6 Career Benefits to Hosting a Student Fundraiser for Wounded Warrior Project

 “Companies like volunteer experience” – a very true statement.
 There are a few reasons for this, beyond the fact that doing good for others is a good thing to do.
 It displays a generous attitude that reflects your positive attributes.
 And it also shows a willingness to self-start.
 A worker who will get things done because it’s needed or the right thing to do shows a fantastic work ethic.

-Starting today, a campaign is beginning for students of all ages to get involved with WWP.
+Student Ambassadors is a program for students of all ages to get involved with WWP.
 Your efforts will help WWP connect wounded veterans with programs and services that will empower them to live their lives on their own terms.
-To learn more about how you can be part of the campaign to “Honor Their Courage,” visit www.woundedwarriorproject.org/give-back/students.
-To see this impact in action, visit http://newsroom.woundedwarriorproject.org.
+To learn more about how you can be part of the campaign to “Honor Their Courage,” visit https://wwp.news/StudentAmbassadors.
+To see the impact in action, visit our Newsroom.